 Confirmation is not graduation!
 Rather it is the full enlivening of the Holy Spirit within one’s life.
 Our Confirmation program helps to prepare youth in Grades 9-12 to make that statement of faith and commitment to a lifelong relationship with Christ and receive the gifts and fruits of the Holy Spirit.
 A strong personal relationship with Christ is crucial to this ministry as is being able to share that faith with others.
 Serving in this ministry has a catechetical and evangelical focus in order to prepare our young people to give a good-faith and wholehearted YES to Christ.

-RCIA is the Rite of Christian Initiation for Adults and helps to form adults seeking entry into the Catholic Church, covering a year-long preparation for the adult reception of the sacraments of Baptism, Eucharist, and Confirmation at the Easter Vigil.
+OCIA is the Order of Christian Initiation for Adults and helps to form adults seeking entry into the Catholic Church, covering a year-long preparation for the adult reception of the sacraments of Baptism, Eucharist, and Confirmation at the Easter Vigil.
 There are many aspects to this preparation process in which a person can serve.
-Catechetical leadership in connection with the Faith Formation Coordinator is a necessary area of service, however, there is also a role for administrative service helping to organize scheduling and communication with RCIA candidates, the Archdiocese, etc. Additionally, there is a role to be played by those with gifts that allow them to journey alongside candidates as witnesses of faith and prepare them for the life they will enter into at and after the Vigil!
+Catechetical leadership in connection with the Faith Formation Coordinator is a necessary area of service, however, there is also a role for administrative service helping to organize scheduling and communication with OCIA candidates, the Archdiocese, etc. Additionally, there is a role to be played by those with gifts that allow them to journey alongside candidates as witnesses of faith and prepare them for the life they will enter into at and after the Vigil!

 IGNITE Family Faith Formation brings parents and youth together to grow in faith as a family.
 This program primarily supports the formation of youth in Grades 1-5 with discussion, activities, games, crafts, and more to help build a foundation of faith for our children and their families.
 There are many ways to serve in this ministry: